Synthetic bootstrapped pretraining: Introduction

 Besides strong benchmark performances, qualitative analysis of the synthesized documents reveals that they went beyond mere paraphrases of the real documents (\S\ref{sec:analysis-of-synthetic-data}).
 We postulate that the SBP synthesizer first abstracts latent concepts from the real document and then synthesizes a new document that expands upon the abstracted concept, incorporating diverse genres and content.
 We formalize this intuition through a Bayesian hierarchical concept model, where documents are related through shared concepts.
 From this perspective, we argue that the synthesizer implicitly learns a posterior likelihood model that abstracts latent concepts from the document -- a mechanism not present in the standard LM pretraining (\S\ref{sec:statistical-foundation}).

-In summary, our contributions are threefold: \begin{itemize}[leftmargin=16pt] \item \textbf{New pretraining framework:} We propose the Synthetic Bootstrapped Pretraining (SBP) algorithm that explicitly models inter-document correlations missed by standard pretraining practice and encodes those correlations into training via synthetic data. \item \textbf{Large-scale empirical validation:} We design a compute-matched pretraining setup that enables rigorous measurement of LM self-improvement and empirically validate SBP on a 3B-parameter model trained on up to 1T tokens from scratch. \item \textbf{Principled statistical interpretation:} We offer a natural Bayesian interpretation of SBP as implicitly learning a posterior for the latent concepts in a text document and concretize the intuition via qualitative analysis of synthesized documents. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize}[leftmargin=16pt] \item \textbf{New pretraining framework:} We propose the Synthetic Bootstrapped Pretraining (SBP) algorithm that explicitly models inter-document correlations missed by standard pretraining practice and encodes those correlations into training via synthetic data. \item \textbf{Large-scale empirical validation:} We design a compute-matched pretraining setup that enables rigorous measurement of LM self-improvement and empirically validate SBP on 3B and 6B parameter models trained on up to 1T tokens from scratch. \item \textbf{Principled statistical interpretation:} We offer a natural Bayesian interpretation of SBP as implicitly learning a posterior for the latent concepts in a text document and concretize the intuition via qualitative analysis of synthesized documents. \end{itemize}

 In the remainder of the paper, we will first define the data-constrained pretraining problem we address and introduce the SBP technique we propose in \S\ref{sec:method-description}.
 Then, we present the compute-matched experiment setup in \S\ref{sec:experiment-setup} and results in \S\ref{sec:experiment-results}.
 Finally, we conclude with a Bayesian interpretation of SBP that sheds light on the origin of the improved performance in \S\ref{sec:statistical-foundation}.